haklee/haklee.github.io/docs/index.en.md

 Fortunately, using Grasshopper to draw the Voronoi diagram wasn't too difficult, and I was able to successfully visualize the sponge structure and bring it to the class.
 It was the first time I realized that by skillfully using computers, I could instantly create forms that I couldn't even imagine with just my hands and brain.

-After finishing the assignment, I reopened the Grasshopper window, and noticed the countless components that I never dared to touch.
+After finishing the semester, I reopened the Grasshopper window and noticed there were countless components that I never dared to touch.
 Questions arose - what do other components do?
 If I learn to use the other components, what diverse forms could I generate with it?
 These inquiries sparked an exploration that continues to this day.
 &NewLine;
 &NewLine;
 &NewLine;